 Customizing Ubuntu's Look and Feel

-Whenever we put someone in front of Ubuntu for the first time, there seems to be a uniform natural desire to tweak the look and feel of the desktop.
-It can be fun tweaking our desktops so they look just right, and Ubuntu has great support for all kinds of adjustments.
+Whenever I have put someone in front of Ubuntu for the first time, there seems to be a uniform natural desire to tweak the look and feel of the desktop.
+In our increasingly diverse society, everyone is different, and everyone's tastes are equally individual and unique.
+It can be fun tweaking our desktops so they look just right, and Ubuntu has great support for all kinds of adjustments to your desktop.
 Do you want different-looking applications with a lime green background and crazy fonts?
-No problem; just don't show it to anyone else. . . .
+No problem, just don't show it to anyone else....

 Changing the Background